Euclidean and Affine Curve Reconstruction: Euclidean reconstruction

 Since $\int_0^{2} f(s)ds = 1$, then $\int_0^{2\pi} \kappa_n(s) ds = \frac{2\pi}{n}$.
 Therefore, by Lemma \ref{lem-closed}, for $n \in \mathbb{Z}\setminus\{-1,0,1\}$, a curve reconstructed from $\kappa_n(s)$ with $s\in [0, 2\pi n]$ is a closed curve with symmetry index $|n|$ and turning number 1.
 A curve reconstructed from $\kappa(s)=\sin(s)$ is, however, not closed.
 In Figure~\ref{fig-closed-kn}, we show the closed curves reconstructed from the curvatures $\kappa_{10}(s), s\in[0,20\pi]$, $\kappa_{20}(s), s\in[0,40\pi]$, $\kappa_{40}(s), s\in[0,80\pi]$, as well as an open curve reconstructed from $\kappa(s)=\sin(s)$, with $s\in [0,12\pi]$.

-It is worth noting that if we replace the integer $n$ with a rational number $r=\frac{q}{\xi}$ such that $q\neq 1$ and $\xi$ are relatively prime in formula \eqref{eq-kn}, then by Lemma \ref{lem-closed}, a curve reconstructed from $\kappa_r(s)$, $s\in 2\pi q$ will be a closed curve with the symmetry index $q$ and turning number $\xi$.
+It is worth noting that if, in formula \eqref{eq-kn}, we replace the integer $n$ with a rational number $r=\frac{q}{\xi}$ such that $q\neq 1$ and $\xi$ are relatively prime then by Lemma \ref{lem-closed}, a curve reconstructed from $\kappa_r(s)$, $s\in [0,2\pi q]$ will be a closed curve with the $SE(2)$-symmetry index $q$ and turning number $\xi$.
 See Figure \ref{fig-k-fraction} for examples.

 \end{ex}